ngi-nix/liberaforms/gngforms/default_blurb.md

 # GNGforms

-We have built this software with the hope it will be used by our neighbours, friends, and anyone else who feels GAFAM already has way to much data on all of us.
+We have built this software with the hope it will be used by our neighbours, friends, and anyone else who feels GAFAM already has way too much data on all of us.

 Did you know Google knows: